 Assigning a value of 2 to the heat parameter certainly has great potential for perturbing the search space, and, at this stage of the search for a "short" proof, such perturbation seemed imperative.
-Placing additional clauses in the hot list, whether dynamically or input, also sharply increases the likelihood that the search will be perturbed.
+Placing additional clauses in the hot list, whether before the run starts or during the run, also sharply increases the likelihood that the search will be perturbed.
 Indeed, the hot list strategy was formulated to enable a program to draw conclusions far sooner than it would otherwise; with the use of the strategy, the order in which conclusions are drawn is usually dramatically rearranged.

-The first proof completed in Experiment 25 was that of the dual, a proof of length 108, in 8 CPU-seconds.
-For the record, in the context of the dual, ground finally was lost.
+The first proof completed in Experiment 25 was that of the dual, a proof of length 108 and level 46, in 8 CPU-seconds.
+In other words, in the context of the dual, ground finally was lost.
 However, in 9 CPU-seconds, OTTER completed a 102-step proof of level 44 of the target conclusion.
 Almost as rewarding as finding such a short proof was the fact that the (primary) target had been proved in fewer steps than had the dual, which was not the case for so many of the experiments reported here.